7 Email Automation Campaign Workflows & How to Create Them

 Step 3: Trigger a workflow for customers with “happy” scores.

-B. For Unhappy Customers: Use the same flow for customers who have given a negative/low score on the NPS survey, with a slight tweak in the process.
+B. For Unhappy Customers: Use the same flow for customers with a negative/low score on the NPS survey, with a slight tweak in the process.

-1. Focus more on offering free content download/deals/offers/demos etc., to improve user happiness.
-You can also offer multiple solutions to address the issue and include preemptive answers to FAQs that the customer may have with respect to the problem.
+1. Focus more on offering free content downloads/deals/offers/demos etc., to improve customer happiness.
+You can also provide multiple solutions to address the issue and include preemptive answers to the customer’s FAQs for the problem.
 Warby Parker’s email to a customer whose lenses are blurry is the perfect example of how to tackle unhappy customers.
-Notice how the customer won’t need to ask clarifying follow-up questions as the next steps are already provided.
+Notice how the customer won’t need to ask clarifying follow-up questions as the following steps are already provided.

 2. Make sure to segment your list of unhappy customers depending on why they are unhappy.

-3. Try to deliver more targeted emails and personalized workflows to address the root issue at hand.
+3. To address the root issue, try to deliver more targeted emails and personalized workflows.

 Primary Trigger: Inactive Contacts

 When to Use It: When you want to bring back your inactive/lost contacts